gokcehan/lf/doc.md

 ## invert (default `v`)

 Reverse the selection of all files in the current directory (i.e. `toggle` all files).
-Selections in other directories are not effected by this command.
+Selections in other directories are not affected by this command.
 You can define a new command to select all files in the directory by combining `invert` with `unselect` (i.e. `cmd select-all :unselect; invert`), though this will also remove selections in other directories.

 ## invert-below